What is Maurizio Cattelan known for

 The artwork, while both humorous and controversial, relayed the message Cattelan had intended.
 It showed MoMA as a tourist destination and not an artwork gallery.
 Like many cultural destinations, MoMA focused on the commodification of art and promoted self-gratification right to its core.
 More, the work exposed how museums affiliate with emblematic aesthetics from individuals to branded merchandise.

 The performance also showed the influence of celebrity artists and how they influence art direction and history.
-The Picasso mascot on the entrance of the museum denoted how art content shifted from its ethos to a subject that lacked ideas in the mid-1990s era.
+The Picasso mascot on the museum entrance denoted how art content shifted from its ethos to a subject that lacked ideas in the mid-1990s era.
 The amusing face of the mascot reflected the unseriousness and degrading of art.

 Meanwhile, he urges art stakeholders to avoid marketing art like sports, which have a broad appeal.
 Instead, they should return to the basics of art as a tool to deconstruct societal, political, and environmental changes.